 There are bits of rough surface that can be easily done with a hybrid bike.
 A few twists around Headington Quarry that I felt like exploring.
 (Leonor)

-“Great” and “Little” Villages SE of Oxford (Long)
+“Great” and “Little” villages SE of Oxford – anti-clockwise (Long)

 The route is 26.7 miles long to the exit from University Parks by Linacre College.
 The terrain is mainly undulating with one substantial hill through Horspath.
 There is also a very short stretch of unsurfaced track at the top of Gidley Way past the Wheatley Windmill; this can be walked.